Doonside, New South Wales: History

-The western railway arrived with a single line to Rooty Hill opening on 23 December 1861, there was no station official but the rail siding was know as Crawford siding.
-Doonside Railway Station was official opened on 27th September 1880.
-Electric trains arrived to Doonside station in 1955.
-Edith Crawford from the founding family, also being the oldest inhabitant, was given the privilege of 'cutting the ribbon'.
+The Main Western railway line arrived with a single line to Rooty Hill opening on 23 December 1861, there was no station official but the rail siding was known as Crawford siding.
+Doonside railway station was officially opened on 27 September 1880.
+Electric trains arrived at Doonside station in 1955.
+Edith Crawford, from the founding family and the oldest inhabitant, was privileged to 'cut the ribbon.'
 Her death was in 1956.

-In 1913, Doonside's dark platforms were illuminated only by the train guard’s lamp.53 Intending passengers had to signal the driver if they wanted the train to stop so they could board.
+In 1913, Doonside's dark platforms were illuminated only by the train guard's lamp.
+Intending passengers had to signal the driver if they wanted the train to stop so they could board.
 Toilets were erected on the platform in 1922.

 The present station was upgraded in 1955, replacing the original buildings.
 The design of the station buildings applied the railway Stripped Functionalist style, as was done at other stations between Lidcombe and St. Mary's.
-The station was one part of a much larger scheme to increase the tracks to four main lines between Lidcombe and St. Mary's during World War II in order to provide maximum track capacity to the American ammunition and general store built at Ropes Creek.
+During World War II, the station was one part of a much larger scheme to increase the tracks to four main lines between Lidcombe and St. Mary's to provide maximum track capacity to the American ammunition and general store built at Ropes Creek.
 Quadruplication was completed in 1981.

-A signal box was incorporated into the 1955 building but was closed in 1963 when automatic boom gates were provided at an adjacent level crossing which was itself removed in 1980.
+A signal box was incorporated into the 1955 building but closed in 1963 when automatic boom gates were provided at an adjacent level crossing, which was removed in 1980.
 The signal box equipment has been removed.

 The pedestrian bridge that provides access to the platforms was built in 1958.
-Its twin beam construction is typical of 1940's footbridges on the Western line quadruplication.
-Since 1990, every component of the bridge, except the steel structure, has been replaced.
+Its twin beam construction is typical of 1940s footbridges on the Western line quadruplication.
+Since 1990, every bridge component, except the steel structure, has been replaced.